yoyoengine/yoyoengine/docs/Scripting/Lua Scripting/overview.md

 end
 ```

-If we were to make any new script in the same scene, we could run something like such:
+If we were to make any new script in the same scene, we could run something like this:

 ```lua
 -- Any other script in same scene